shubham-singh0109/WebGenAI-Chatbot-Nextjs-14/README.md

 # WebGenAI
 - This application is an epitome of showing the integration of Generative AI with Nextjs 14.
+- Give users a richer experience and broaden the insights derived from the user's data by building AI capabilities into the apps.
 - Build the minimalistic UI to show the prompts interaction between user and ai chatbot.

 ## Libraries